Ram-Dev-tech/ClipB/README.md

 ---

+## 📦 Easy Install (Recommended)
+The easiest way to install ClipB is to download the pre-packaged application:
+1. Go to the [Releases page](https://github.com/your-username/ClipB/releases) on GitHub.
+2. Download the latest `ClipB.dmg` file.
+3. Open the `.dmg` and drag **ClipB** into your Applications folder!
+---

 ## 🚀 Quick Start (Terminal Download)

 Want to try ClipB right now?
 Just open your **Terminal** app and run these three commands to download and launch the app immediately: